What are the key factors on which admissions are based, and who decides?

 There is also a growing national and state demand for individuals with doctoral training in the area of applied statistics.
 Statisticians are in high demand in the growing biomedical field to develop methods for evaluating the efficacy and safety of new medications/drugs, surgeries, and other treatment and in the cutting edge research of Bioinformatics to assess such topics or protocols as gene therapy, genomics research, aging and many other newly developed issues.
 There is also an increasing demand for Ph.D.
 Applied Statisticians in academic institutions.
 These positions require extensive, specialized education and training.

 Your role will change as your move through the program.
 Initially you will have the role of student.
 This role will require you to attend and participate in doctoral seminars with other doctoral students.
 You will read a great deal and you will write papers.
 You will also have the role of apprentice where, by working closely with faculty, you learn how to become a university professor.
 You will apprentice as a teacher by being a teaching assistant and, most likely eventually, you will be responsible for teaching classes by yourself.
 You will also apprentice as a researcher.
 Learning how to conduct research is an important part of the training for doctoral students.
 You will work closely with faculty on research projects and, under the direction of a faculty committee, you will conduct original research that will be the basis for your dissertation.

 What financial assistance is available?

 Students admitted to the Ph.D. program are usually awarded fellowships that include a waiver of tuition and fees for up to 21 credit hours a year, and a stipend to help cover living expenses.
-The stipend is likely to vary but could be in an amount up to $25,000 annually.
+The stipend for a full-time student is $25,000 annually with potential for health insurance coverage.
 These stipends carry with them the expectation that the student will work 19 hours a week in either a research or teaching assistant capacity.

 Application Fee Waiver